 The 6 Essential Skin Care Items every Woman should be using.

-For those of us who classify ourselves as ‘beginners’ when it comes to using and understanding skin care products, or simply for those who may have fallen into the wrong traps when it comes to caring for their skin, we bring you a list of the 6 skin care essentials that every woman should have on hand at all times.
+For those of us who classify ourselves as ‘beginners’ when it comes to using and understanding skincare products, or simply for those who may have fallen into the wrong traps when it comes to caring for their skin, we bring you a list of the 6 essential skin care products that every woman should have on hand at all times.